arturoeanton/go-echo-live-view/README.md

 # go-echo-live-view
-POC for test the idea  of Phoenix LiveView in Go and Echo
+Little POC for test the idea  of Phoenix LiveView in Go and Echo

+The idea was stalen from  https://github.com/brendonmatos/golive